anatoltrush/RadarVisual/README.md

   * Filters configuration (cluster, objects)
   * Collisions configuration
 * Calculates vehicle velocity (if radar is moving)
+* Calculates traveled distance (if radar is moving)
 * Write CAN data to .log file

 ### Supported OS